mobidata-bw/x2gbfs/README.md

 Note that the pricing plans don't reflect the various available tarifs.

-Note also, that Cambio asks users to only request their information once per 24 hours.
+Note also, that Cambio asks users to request their feeds only once per 24 hours.

 For details, see the [mapping documentation](./docs/mappings/cambio_gbfs_2.3_mapping.md).